openaicellular/ric-plt-a1/docs/index.rst

 Optional ENV Variables
 ----------------------

-You can set the following ENVs to change the A1 behavior: 1) ``RMR_RCV_RETRY_INTERVAL`` the number of milliseconds that execution will defer (back to the server loop to handle http request if applicable) when an expected ack is not received by rmr call.
-The default is ``1000`` (1s).
-The time for the full HTTP request to ``PUT /policies`` will be > this if an ACK is not recieved within 10ms, which is an initial delay until the first rcv is tried.
-2) ``RMR_RETRY_TIMES`` the number of times failed rmr operations such as timeouts and send failures should be retried before A1 gives up and returns a 503.
+You can set the following ENVs to change the A1 behavior:

+1. ``RMR_RETRY_TIMES`` the number of times failed rmr operations such as timeouts and send failures should be retried before A1 gives up and returns a 503.
 The default is ``4``.